I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtopenadapterfromdevicename.md

 <p>This function might also return other NTSTATUS values.</p>

 ## -remarks
 <p>A graphics adapter corresponds to a video card.
 A monitor output corresponds to a head on a video card.
 A system with a single video card contains only one adapter.
 However, if the video card supports multiple heads, it supports outputting to multiple monitors.</p>

-<p>A graphics adapter corresponds to a video card.
-A monitor output corresponds to a head on a video card.
-A system with a single video card contains only one adapter.
-However, if the video card supports multiple heads, it supports outputting to multiple monitors.</p>

 ## -requirements